mongodb/leafygreen-ui/packages/table/UPGRADE.md

 ### Other changes

 - **Zebra striping behavior is no longer applied by default for data sets over 10 rows.** Use the `shouldAlternateRowColor` prop on the `Table` component to achieve the same effect.
 Note that we discourage the usage of zebra stripes in conjunction with nested rows or expandable content.

+- **Disabled cells are no longer supported.** We found in our design audit that this prop was not being used.
+We recommend applying styles that match our disabled rows if you would like to disable specific cells.

+- **Multi-row headers are no longer supported.** We found in our design audit that this prop was not being used.
+Reach out to the Design Systems team if this prop is crucial to your team's needs.